The Square 9:390:00/9:39

-Keith Karns is a trumpet player, arranger, and bandleader based in Portland Oregon.
-During his time at the University of North Texas, Keith was a trumpet soloist and arranger for the Grammy nominated One O'Clock Lab Band.
-Since then, Keith has had the opportunity to work with some of the nation's leading voices in jazz including Rich Perry, Greta Matassa, Victor Barranco (U.S. Army Blues), Lauren Sevian (Mingus Big Band), and Stefon Harris.
+Keith Karns is a trumpet player, arranger, and bandleader based in the Pacific Northwest.
+Keith has worked with some of the leading voices in jazz including Rich Perry, Greta Matassa, Lauren Sevian, Stefon Harris, The Kansas City Jazz Orchestra, and Benny Golson.

-Keith is the Director of Jazz Studies at Western Oregon University where he teaches courses in jazz, as well as courses in applied trumpet, brass pedagogy, and chamber music.
+Keith is the Director of Jazz at Central Washington University where he directs the jazz ensembles, coaches combos, teaches improvisation, and jazz arranging.
 He is also the Artistic Coordinator for the Jazz Program at the Fairbanks Summer Arts Festival.

 Keith holds degrees from the University of Wisconsin Eau Claire, Indiana University, and the University of North Texas.
-His teachers include David Baker, Bill Adam, John Murphy, Robert Baca, John Harbaugh, Jay Saunders, and Rich DeRosa.
-Keith is a Torpedo Bags performing artist and uses Torpedo Bags to transport and protect all of his trumpets.
+His teachers include John Harbaugh, Robert Baca, Joey Tartell, Pat Harbison, David Baker, Bill Adam, Jay Saunders, Rich DeRosa, and John Murphy.
+Keith performs on a custom trumpet built by Fred Powell.
+He is a Torpedo Bags performing artist and uses Torpedo Bags to transport and protect all of his trumpets.